mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase3-writeup.md

     - It would take at least 1 billion computers 2^34 years to look at less than .01% of all key possibilities

 To prevent modified token
+- To allow keys to expire and prevent modification, timestamps are attached to tokens by groupserver
 - Concatenate the information in the Token into one string using string builder
 - Hash the concatenated string using SHA-256 and sign it using the Group servers private 2048bit RSA key
 - Add the signature to the token